basnijholt/unidep/README.md

 > [!NOTE]
 > `unidep install` does not allow mixing local requirement paths and package specifiers in one command.

+> [!TIP]
+> If you use a private PyPI index with `uv`, configure `uv` for the install step.
+For package specifiers such as `unidep install "my-package==1.2.3"`, also configure `pip`, because UniDep currently inspects the package metadata with `pip download` before installing it.
+If you want a single configuration path, use `--no-uv` so both phases go through `pip`.

 See `unidep install -h` for more information: